sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The past was never far.
 It lingered in shadows, shaping the present with silent hands.

+---

+# Chapter 2: Hope is a Slow Knife

 ## Inheritance

-Back in Ayodhya, a handful of summers before, Kausalya’s hands shook as she pried open the chest.
+A handful of Summers before, back in Ayodhya, Kausalya’s hands shook as she pried open the chest.
 The lid groaned.
 Inside, a ruby choker lay half-buried under dust—its stones glinting like dried blood.

 Surpanakha’s eyes flickered to a ruby choker, its stones catching the lamplight like drops of blood.